makrai/notes/fan2102-speech-emo-recog-databse.md

     * MTS-3 uses multi-scale kernels derived from one kernel
     * PyResNet directly uses
       multiple different kernels with more powerful modeling capabilities.
 Fig 2
-  * neutral samples have a high probability of being correctly predicted, which
+  * neutral samples have a high probability of being correctly predicted
     * the most common emotion
   * hE both models have a prediction bias problem for the neutral class
-    * We speculate that this is because each individual has different neutral standards
+    * We speculate: because each individual has different neutral standards
   * future work: take into account the resting (neutral) state of each indiv
   * our PyResNet has a significant improvement in the angry, happy, and sad
     * theses categories are less predictable